 In the course, students learn basic scientific communication theory, which they use as they learn to fact check, copy edit, and identify and fix content and syntax problems in texts.
 Students also learn to use a suite of editing programs and websites and to code text into xhtml format.
 They also construct a suite of professional documents, with which they can begin freelancing.
 Students can transfer their new skills and tools to many sectors, especially to academic publishing and to non academic publishing.

 Editing Internship: People who have completed the Editing Seminar, and who are not enrolled at ASU, are eligible to apply for editing internships.
 Interns pursue advanced projects specific to the intern.
 Prospective interns should contact the EP’s editor in chief for more information.
-Prospective interns must also complete and submit this application.

 EP Essays: The EP publishes a special series of essays called EP Essays.
 The series provides scholars a venue by which they can public work that is open access, archived in scholarly databases, and can be found freely by massive audiences.
 Such essays are written by scholars, either early career or established.
 The essays are also single-blind peer-reviewed by established scholars.